fuchstraumer/fuchstraumer.github.io/_posts/2018-1-27-Writing-Vulkan-Abstraction.md

 going to learn Vulkan.
 People who care about themselves don't do these things.

 ## (Volcano Memes), or, diving into Vulkan

+One of the problems that is still somewhat present is the comparative lack of resources compared to the much more established APIs like DX9 and OpenGL.
+The best resource is the red book equivalent for Vulkan -